Validating Labelled State Transition and Message Production Systems: A Theory for Modelling Faulty Distributed Systems: Models of Equivocation

 In the VLSM framework, messages are always available for receiving, even if they were not emitted or it might not be valid to receive them.
-As explained previously, a \textit{message-equivocation} is the receipt of a message that has not yet been sent in that trace.
+As explained previously, a \textit{message equivocation} is the receipt of a message that has not yet been sent in that trace.
+We add a composition constraint which ensures that only the components in $E$ can exhibit equivocating behavior.